PyUtilib/pyutilib/pyutilib/trunk/README.txt

 PyUtilib README
 ===============

-PyUtilib is a colleciton of Python utility packages.
+PyUtilib is a collection of Python utility packages.
+Although each package can be installed separately, this package can be used to install all of the PyUtilib packages.

 -------